Mikhail Katukov: Early life

 Katukov was born on in the village of Bolshoe Uvarovo in Kolomensky Uyezd, Moscow Governorate (now in the Ozyory Urban Okrug of Moscow Oblast) into an impoverished peasant family with five children.
 From a young age he worked on the local landowner's dairy farm.
 Katukov graduated from a rural primary school.
 In 1912, sent to relatives in Saint Petersburg, he worked as a messenger boy in a dairy shop, and later in the factories of the city.
-Katukov participated in the October Revolution in 1917, after which he returned to Bolshoe Uvaravo to take care of his family after his mother's death.
+Katukov participated in the October Revolution in 1917, following which he returned to Bolshoe Uvarovo to take care of his family after his mother's death.

 Military career

-Katukov enlisted to the Red Army as a private in 1919.
+Katukov enlisted in the Red Army as a private in 1919.
 He served during the Russian Civil War, and later served as a tank formation commander before the war.
-In 1935 he graduated from the Stalin Military Academy and in July 1936 he was promoted to captain.
-In October 1938 came his first major command as acting commanding officer of the 5th Light Tank Brigade of the 45th Mechanized Corps.
+In 1935, he graduated from the Stalin Military Academy and in July 1936 he was promoted to captain.
+In October 1938, his first major command came as acting commanding officer of the 5th Light Tank Brigade of the 45th Mechanized Corps.
 He survived the purges.